BMW-InnovationLab/BMW-Semantic-Segmentation-Training-GUI/README.md

 #  GluonCv Semantic Segmentation Training GUI  for Linux

-This repository allows you to get started with training a State-of-the-art Deep Learning model with little to no configuration needed!
+This repository allows you to get started with training a State-of-the-art Deep Learning (DL) model for semantic segmentation with little to no configuration needed!
 You provide your labeled dataset and you can start the training right away.
 This repository is based on [Gluoncv's](https://cv.gluon.ai/build/examples_segmentation/index.html) Framework.
 You can check the networks statistics [here](https://gluon-cv.mxnet.io/model_zoo/segmentation.html)

 - All supported networks used in this project are taken from [GluonCv model zoo](https://gluon-cv.mxnet.io/model_zoo/segmentation.html)
 - The app was tested with **Google Chrome**, hence it is recommended to use Chrome when training.
-- This solution can be deployed via 4 different setups
+- We provide 4 different modes of deployement:
-  - CPU for training using CPU
-  - GPU for training using GPU with support for CPU training as well
+  - **CPU mode** supports training DL-models using CPU architectures
+  - **GPU mode** supports training DL-models using GPU/CPU architectures
-  - CPU with Intel MKL for training using CPU with Intel MKL for accelerated training speed
+  - **CPU with Intel MKL mode** supports training DL-models using CPU architectures with Intel MKL for faster trainings
-  - GPU with Intel MKL for training using GPU  with support for CPU training as well using Intel MKL for accelerated training speed
+  - **GPU with Intel MKL mode** supports training DL-models using GPU architectures and faster trainings using CPU architectures
+  -
 ![](./documentation_images/1.gif)

 <br>